Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Surfaces with one negative boundary component:

-This formula is obtained by computing volume of the space of ribbon graph with only one edge in the first boundary.
-By looking at the volume of ribbon graph with at most two edges it's possible to compute the first order of $F_{g,n+1}$ at $L_1=0$.
-This give the following relation which is an analogous of dilaton equation \begin{prop} The volume $F_{g,n+1}$ satisfy the relation
+\end{prop} \begin{proof} This \textit{string} equation is obtained by computing the volume of the space of a ribbon graph with only one edge in the first boundary component $(\alpha_1^+=1 )$.
+By looking at the contribution of ribbon graphs with at most two edges in the first boundary component, it is possible to compute the first order of $V_{g,n+1}$ at $L_1=0$, and obtain the \textit{dilaton} equation. \end{proof}

-\end{prop} \paragraph{Case of the sphere :} A particular case is the one of the sphere, rewriting the last formula we obtain the relation
+\paragraph{Computation of $\Vo_{0,n}$:} A particular case is one of the spheres.
+Rewriting the last formula, we obtain the following corrolary: \begin{cor} The volumes $\Vo_{0,n}(L)$ satisfy the recursion:

-But in the case of genus zeros the surface with only one positive boundary is also preserved by the recursion along positive boundaries.
-If we denote $|x|=\sum_i x_i$ there is the following formula
+And then they are given by: $\Vo_{0,n}(L)= |L|_1^{n-2}$. \end{cor} Then, in this case, $\Vo_{0,n}$ is one of the simplest homogeneous polynomials. \begin{proof} The recursion is a consequence of Theorem \ref{thm_recursion_1_bord}; in the case of the sphere, gluings of type $III$ are not allowed, and then we obtain Formula \ref{formula_recurssion_1_bord_sphere}.
+To obtain the explicit formula, we can see that the recursion determines $\Vo_{0,n}(L)$ for all $n$ with the initial condition $\Vo_{0,2}=1$.
+Then, by a direct computation, we can see that the functions $|L|^{n-2}$ satisfy the recursion and also the initial condition. \end{proof} \begin{rem} For genus $0$, surfaces with only one positive boundary are also preserved by the recursion along positive boundaries.
+We have: